Enclosure Air Conditioners Information

 • Bottom-mount devices fit the enclosure base or bottom and are usually rack-mounted.

-NEMA & IP Rating
+NEMA and IP Rating

 The National Electrical Manufacturers Association (NEMA), a non-profit trade organization, rates enclosures for electrical equipment.
 Enclosure air conditioners with NEMA 3R, NEMA 4, and NEMA 4X ratings are suitable for indoor or outdoor use and provide protection against dirt, rain, sleet, and snow.
 Ingress protection (IP) 34, a European standard, sets criteria for preventing the ingress of particles larger than 2.5 mm.
 IP 54 sets standards for protection against shock, vibration, dust, and rain.
 In terms of outdoor use, IP 54 is nominally equivalent to the NEMA 3 rating.